ten formal aphorisms

 10.

-The idea of art for its own sake is only an impoverished one if we take art to be in the first place itself poor in meaning.
+The idea of art for its own sake is only an impoverished one if we take art in the first place to be poor in meaning.

 [1] Simone de Beauvoir, The Ethics of Ambiguity (Paris: Éditions Gallimard, 1947), 6.